tdherring/BlockMail/README.md

 * Ensure that the nodes are running.
 * If the nodes are already running, and you have changed the IP address of the master nodes, ensure that this is reflected in [Frontend](https://github.com/tdherring/BlockMail/tree/development/Frontend)/[js](https://github.com/tdherring/BlockMail/tree/development/Frontend/js)/[constants.js](https://github.com/tdherring/BlockMail/blob/development/Frontend/js/constants.js).

+### My Node client hangs sometimes

+* If running multiple nodes on the same computer, the processor may become locked up in dealing with other nodes as a result of the highly threaded nature of the BlockMail client.
+To resolve the issue simply press any key to "wake" the thread.
+* When running one node (as in an actual deployment) this issue has not shown yet and should not cause problems.

+### Other issues

+* If a critical error occurs, the easiest solution would be to reset the blockchain on each of the nodes.
+This can be done by removing the "blocks" and "temp" folders in each instances directory.